-As sought by the zone objectives, the proposal will provide for the demolition of an existing dwelling and its replacement with a new two and three storey dwelling which accommodates the sloping topography of the site, to result in a dwelling which provides for appropriate amenity for its occupants, whilst respecting the amenity and outlook of the neighbouring properties.
+As sought by the zone objectives, the proposal will provide for the modest additions & alterations to an existing dwelling, together with the swimming pool and cabana which accommodate the sloping topography of the site, to result in a dwelling which provides for appropriate amenity for its occupants, whilst respecting the amenity and outlook of the neighbouring properties.
 The dwelling has regard for the sensitive hillside location of the site and the general sloping topography of the locality.

-The non-compliance with the building height control arises as a direct result of the sloping topography of the site and the falling site levels towards the south-western corner.
+The non-compliance with the building height control arises as a direct result of the slope of the land and the previous historical excavation of the site for the lower ground floor level .